 Organizational root causes

 A root cause according to the Collins dictionary is; the fundamental reason for the occurrence of a problem.
-An organizational root cause, is therefore a root cause that is the fundamental reason of an organizational problem, which is occurring due to deficiencies within the way of working in the organization.
+An organizational root cause, is therefore a root cause that is the fundamental reason of an organizational problem.
+This organizational root cause has therefore occurred due to deficiencies within the organizational way of working.
 Another way to put it is that a mal-functioning way of working has built-in organizational root causes.

 But the question then is; how many organizational root causes do we have?
 Infinite?
 Many?
 A few?

-In fact, we have the same number as our organizational principles, since an organizational root cause is nothing else then a non-fulfilled organizational principle.
+In fact, we have the same number as our organizational principles, since an organizational root cause is nothing else then a non-fulfilled organizational principle, i.e., the existing science behind.

 If we have organizational root causes, i.e., built-in deficiencies in our way of working, it automatically means that we will have organizational problems, in the beginning mostly invisible ones.